craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 ##### Unseen & Undesirables
 The Unseen are slaves.
 They perform duties requested of them by their betters under threat of torture and death.
 They are typically claimed by a particular house sigil and an identification code.

 Undesirables are non-human, non-elven people who are in territories of the Church and are unclaimed as Unseen.
-These people will be tortured into compliance by [[#The Ideology Correction Corps]], or murdered.
+These people will be tortured into compliance by [[#The Ideology Correction Corps]], or murdered, reprocessed, and then fed to the more obedient.

 #### Holy Crusaders of Truth and Light
 #### The Homeland Force
 #### The Ideology Correction Corps
 Founded circa 07XAF, the Ideology Correction Corps serves as a core function of the ecosystem of the Church.
 The purpose of the ICC is two-fold.
-First and foremost, the ICC acquires, trains, and then sells slaves.
-They act as a major middleman in the business of slave-labor, and serve to fuel the Church's economy and class disparity.
-Secondarily, the ICC investigates avenues of atheocratic processes, such as alchemy or biology.
+First and foremost, the ICC was founded as a business dealing in slave-labor.
+Secondarily, the ICC investigates avenues towards increasing the quality, efficiency, and supply of that slave-labor.

-Since its founding, the ICC has
+The ICC has made progress in both fields since its founding; the majority of the population

 `orcish ritual-born suppluments, some killed, some turned unseen, some graduate into patrons -- Zipper (22), Flourence (04)`